luisfpl/luisfpl/README.md

 # 👋 Hi there, I'm Luis Felipe Patino
 🏍️ _Passionate about technology, speed, and the cloud_ ☁️

-> I’m a DevOps Engineer, Cloud Architect, DevSecOps and AI Engineer specializing in AI-powered chatbots.
-With deep expertise in cloud solutions, DevOps, and software architecture, I thrive on building scalable, secure, and efficient systems.
+> I’m a DevOps Engineer, Cloud Architect, DevSecOps, and AI Engineer specializing in AI-powered chatbots.
+With deep expertise in cloud solutions, DevOps, software architecture, and microcontroller programming, I thrive on building scalable, secure, and efficient systems.
 When I'm not architecting the future of technology, you'll find me racing superbikes and supermotos.
 I’m always exploring new technologies, whether in cloud, AI, or on the track.

 ---

 ## 🚀 About Me

-As a technology leader, I’m responsible for cloud architecture and AI-driven solutions.
+I’m a technology leader responsible for cloud architecture and AI-driven solutions.
 My experience spans infrastructure automation, cloud-native architectures, and agile development practices.
 I’m passionate about integrating cutting-edge technologies to deliver robust and scalable solutions.

-### 🎓 Certifications
+### 🎓 Education & Certifications

+- **Electronic Engineer** - Universidad Distrital Francisco José de Caldas, Bogotá, Colombia
 - **AWS Solutions Architect – Professional**
 - **AWS Solutions Architect – Associate**
 - **AWS SysOps Administrator – Associate**